 I regularly make the trip from Washington to Vancouver because my business has offices in each, the drive isn’t too bad and I can usually make it in around 4 hours.
 Sometimes I travel alone on the trip and sometimes I’ll travel with my partner Dean Kirkland Vancouver WA resident like myself.
-Now, as much as I do enjoy having my partner in the cockpit with me, talking about the daily events and whatever gossip ahas been going on in the office, I also like to drive alone, and blast out the music.
+Now, as much as I do enjoy having my partner in the cockpit with me, talking about the daily events and whatever gossip ahas been going on in the office, I also like to drive alone, and blast out the car stereos with the best albums 2020.
 There is something special about listening to music in the car, you can sing at the top of your voice without anyone caring, you can boogie as you drive and you can really listen to all aspects of the music.
 With this in mind, I want to share with you my top 5 songs for driving.

 Black Dog – Led Zeppelin